nitobuendia/oura-custom-component/README.md

 * `access_token`: Personal Oura token.
 See `How to get personal Oura token` section for how to obtain this data.
 * `scan_interval`: (Optional) Set how many seconds should pass in between refreshes.
 As the sleep data should only refresh once per day, we recommend to update every few hours (e.g. 7200 for 2h or 21600 for 6h).
 * `sensors`: (Optional) Determines which sensors to import and its configuration.
+  * `activity`: (Optional) Configures activity sensor.
+Default: activity sensor is not configured.
+    * `name`: (Optional) Name of the sensor (e.g. daily_activity).
+Default: oura_activity.
+    * `max_backfill`: How many days before to backfill if a day of data is not available.
+See `Backfilling strategy` section to understand how this parameter works.
+Default: 0.
+    * `monitored_dates`: Days that you want to monitor.
+See `Monitored days` section to understand what day values are supported.
+Default: yesterday.
+    * `monitored_variables`: Variables that you want to monitor.
+See `Activity Sensor monitored attributes` section to understand what variables are supported.
   * `readiness`: (Optional) Configures readiness sensor.
 Default: readiness sensor is not configured.
     * `name`: (Optional) Name of the sensor (e.g. sleep_readiness).
 Default: oura_readiness.
     * `max_backfill`: How many days before to backfill if a day of data is not available.
 See `Backfilling strategy` section to understand how this parameter works.
 Default: 0.